Nagaraj-U/Breakout-A3C/README.md

 the training, these two losses will be backpropagated into the neural network, then reduced with an optimizer through stochastic gradient descent.

+Repository contains the test folder which has video samples of how AI try to make Breakout(game) work by reinforcement learning.